 - No password can contain the database username

-- Passwords must contain a mixture of upper/lower case letters
+- Passwords must contain a mixture of uppercase and lowercase letters

 - Upper includes all UNICODE characters in General Category Class Lu.